littleraskol/Government-Variety-Pack/lrsk-gov-var/README.txt

 Big Picture Thinker (Hive Mind) -  Vast and ambitious are the plans of the Hive Mind.
 It easily sees the whole blueprint of even the grandest projects. (+15% terraform and megastructure build speed)

-Analgesic Stoicism (Hive Mind) - The Hive Mind feels all the bodily aches and irritants experienced by its drones, but its resolve to expand overrides any concern for personal comfort. (+10% habitability)
+Toiling Multitudes (Hive Mind) - Many hands make light work, for the simplest tasks at least.
+That's fine when, like a Hive Mind, you have all the hands. (+10% simple drone output)

 Domineering Expectations (Hive Mind, not Devouring Swarm) - The Hive Mind sees no reason why it should not direct its diplomatically bound servants with the same ruthlessness as its own drones. (+15% subject research share, +7.5% tributary income)